Skip to navigationSkip to main contentSkip to footerScaleway Docs

 Local Storage - Concepts

 The local volume of an Instance is an all-SSD-based storage solution, using a RAID array for redundancy and performance, hosted on the local hypervisor.
 On Scaleway Instances, the size of the local volume is fixed and depends on the Instance type.
 Some Instance types do not use local volumes and boot directly on block volumes.
-In any case, it is always possible to increase the storage of an Instance by adding additional block volumes.
+In any case, it is always possible to increase the storage of an Instance by adding extra block volumes.

 The power-off mode shuts down an Instance by transferring all data on the local volume of the Instance to a volume store.
 The physical node is released back to the pool of available machines.
 The reserved flexible IP of the Instance remains available in the account.